howerj/subleq-vhdl/readme.md

 Note that this project, unlike many other SUBLEQ CPUs written for FPGAs in *whatever hardware description language* implements the full machine without any *weird differences*, includes Input/Output, and halting.
+It even reads the "standard" format used to describe SUBLEQ programs which consists of spaced delimited ASCII signed decimal values (currently only one value is allowed per line, many SUBLEQ programs are stored all on one line with only spaces as separators).

 Weird/"non-standard" things include:

 - Not having a way to halt the CPU.
 - Having different bit widths for various operands.
 - Storing the negation of the input instead of just storing it.
 - Only being 8 bit (with 256 bytes for program storage).

-The only major difference between this system and most other SUBLEQ programs is that it is expected that the file containing the SUBLEQ program is provided as 16-bit hexadecimal values with no sign, normally SUBLEQ programs are specified as signed decimal values.
-This could be remedied in the future.

 The pseudo code for a SUBLEQ machine is: